Interested in the Mediterranean diet? Here’s how to start tonight

 - Unsaturated fats over saturated fats.
-Reach for liquid oils like olive oil or less expensive canola or vegetables oils over semi-solid and solid fats like coconut oil and butter.
+Reach for liquid oils like olive oil or less expensive canola or vegetable oils over semi-solid and solid fats like coconut oil and butter.

 10 ways to follow a Mediterranean diet at dinner

 - Enjoy raw vegetables.
 Dice cucumbers, tomatoes and red onions together or dig into a green leafy salad.

 - Embrace whole grains.
 Try out brown or black rice, barley, bulgur, polenta and farro.
 Give quinoa, amaranth, wheat berries and buckwheat a go.
 Mix them with vegetables, herbs and spices, pulses and small amounts of fish or other meats.
 If you want your grains in 90 seconds, try ready-to-eat whole grains.

 - Alternate vegetarian and fish dinners.
 While folks who live near the Mediterranean Sead do eat beef and poultry, they eat seafood and pulses like lentils and chickpeas are more common.

 - Reach for olive oil.
 Drizzle it over your salad and cook your other foods with it.
 If olive oil isn’t in your budget or to your liking, use canola or another heart-healthy oil rich in monounsaturated fatty acids.

 - Dip bread.
 Yes!
 Bread is a common food for a Mediterranean dinner.
 But it’s not slathered with butter.
 You should not feel guilty about eating bread if you want some.
 (I’m pretty sure feeling guilty about eating isn’t a Mediterranean thing.
 In fact, a Greek acquaintance just told me that real Mediterranean moms chase their kids around with at least one slice of bead! ) Have a small piece and dip it lightly into seasoned olive oil.
 And while we’re talking unreasonable food fears, it’s okay and common to eat potatoes too.